World Bank chief pledges support for Ivory Coast, urges true peace

 During his first day on the trip, Kim focused on hearing about ways in which the World Bank can help Ivory Coast rebuild and address the challenge of high unemployment, especially among youths.

-The youth training center is an example of how the World Bank and the private sector can support government efforts to develop skills training for unemployed youths.
+The youth training centre is an example of how the World Bank and the private sector can support government efforts to develop skills training for unemployed youths.

 An estimated 60 percent of those between the ages of 15 and 35 are unemployed or underemployed in the Ivory Coast.
 One in two young adults in these age groups is underemployed.